mirryi/wikichan/README.md

 **Wikichan** is a WebExtensions addon and userscript that displays a popup with information from Wikipedia and other sources.

+## Features

+-   Wikipedia article summary source
+-   English dictionary source via OwlBot
+-   Search bar to manually query providers
+-   Open links to source pages

+See [To-Do](#to-do) for upcoming features.

 ## Usage

-While holding the `Ctrl` key, click on a word in any webpage.
+While holding the `ctrl` key, click on a word in any webpage.
 A popup will appear with information for that word and groups of words around it.

 ## Installation